qian-gao/metpipe_docs/docs/index.md

 - **Exploratory analysis** and visualization
 - **Export** of analysis-ready outputs for statistics and interpretation

-The goal is to support **transparent, reproducible, and auditable** analyses across studies.
+The goal is to support **transparent and reproducible** analyses across studies.

 ---